StephenFang/Scalable-Data-Analytics/README.md

 Implement `initialize_centers_plus`.
-We've provided the signatures of some functions which will most likely be helpful to you. `choose_partition_center`, `pick_between_centers`, and `nearest_center` may be useful helper functions in your solution to `initialize_centers_plus`.
+We've provided the signatures of some functions which will most likely be helpful to we. `choose_partition_center`, `pick_between_centers`, and `nearest_center` may be useful helper functions in wer solution to `initialize_centers_plus`.
-When you've finished implementing this function, you can run it against our set of toy data.
+When we've finished implementing this function, we can run it against our set of toy data.
 In particular, the initial centers which are selected by K-means++ should be far away from each other.